 Filling out the Schedule C form consists of listing information about your business and business income as well as any deductible expenses you've incurred.
 Individual items are listed in the income and expenses sections with a space to enter the dollar amounts earned or spent.
 The total is tallied at the end.

-What Counts as Business Income?
+What Counts As Business Income?

+Technically, business income is anything you earn because you own and operate a business.
 "If there is a connection between any income you receive and your business, the income is business income.
-A connection exists if it is clear that the payment of income would not have been made if you did not have the business."
-(Publication 334)
+A connection exists if it is clear that the payment of income would not have been made if you did not have the business," according to the IRS.

 Business income includes:

 - Income received for services rendered as an independent contractor, freelancer, or other non-employee position